swt30/thesis/chapters/02-eos/02-eos.md

 \end{marginfigure}

 Why do we care about thermal effects in the equation of state?
-Although the expression for the equation of state^[@eq:equation-of-state] nominally includes temperature dependence, only a few studies have attempted to calculate self-consistent planetary models that include a temperature component.
+Although the expression for the equation of state^[@Eq:equation-of-state] nominally includes temperature dependence, only a few studies have attempted to calculate self-consistent planetary models that include a temperature component.
 Many simply use zero-temperature equations of state instead.
 And in cases where the temperature has been included, it has often been treated in a simplified manner.
 For example, @Zeng2014 use a scaled Neptune adiabat for their internal temperature profile and also use a simplified equation of state that does not include all the thermal behaviour.

 The lack of a complete treatment of temperature has been justified by the fact that the thermal expansion effect on an equation of state is minor compared to the pressure.
-@Seager2007 find that "water ice VII density changes by less than a few percent" up to 800K.
+@Seager2007 find that "water ice VII density changes by less than a few percent" up to $800\,$K.
 However, they do not include the high-pressure ionic and plasma fluid phases in this, and say that "[m]ore work needs to be done to quantify the thermal pressure effects above $250\,$GPa and in the ionic phase".

 With the knowledge that precisions on the order of a few percent will regularly be attainable by future observational campaigns, I argue that the role of thermal effects in these types of planetary models needs to be further investigated.